 “I am aware of hunger cues but I struggle to honour them”

-My response would be something like…
+A self-compassion response would be something like…

 “The diet talk is really strong right now and we know that’s been a default mentality for you for a long time.
 No wonder you find it tough to honour your body’s natural signals.
 I know that many other people find it tough too.
 What’s great is that you’re becoming more aware of your hunger signals and listening to them.
 It sounds as though you’re doing really well with that.
 It’s great that we now have new information that you find it difficult to honour them… is this something you would like to explore further?”

 Hopefully that’s given you some insight into some of the common mind battles that many people face when they are beginning to ditch the diet mentality.
-These are normal, and it will take time to wean off of restrictive thoughts or guilt round eating certain foods.
+These are normal, and it will take time to wean off of restrictive thoughts or guilt around eating certain foods.

 The more you practice honouring your own natural hunger, fullness and satisfaction signals the more confident you will feel in letting go of the physical tools.
 These tools are things like counting calories, eating at certain times of day, compensating for food eaten by exercising more or cutting back elsewhere.
 A lot of self-compassion is required and if you’re struggling, additional support from a qualified practitioner may be beneficial.